top of page

 David Shrigley’s “Worried Noodles” book of lyrics made like a gatefold record cover.

-But any art cover needs to be displayed properly.
+But any vinyl record art cover needs to be displayed properly.
 There are many different framing opportunities available from bespoke frames – as shown in the exhibition of Banksy covers pictured above to off-the-shelf wooden frames, some of which may allow for the record to be removed for playing, or more luxurious frames like the Magic Vinyl Display frames seen in the first picture and the second picture from the Andy Warhol cover exhibition.

 Richard Forrest, RockDoc